Link building is no longer about submitting your site to local directories.

 There is a new method to building inbound links.
 Due to the sophistication of search engine algorithms, you no longer need to please search engine crawlers.
 It is all about being a source of quality content.

-While many companies often resort to spamming blog comments, asking for backlinks, not only is that not necessary but it won't make people want to read your blog.
+resort to spamming blog comments, asking for backlinks, not only is that not necessary but it won't make people want to read your blog.

 You might be wondering how you can generate links through content.
 Developing inbound links doesn't need to be that hard.
 We've identified four essential elements that will have other companies and brands linking to your content in no time.